Dandandan/TypeConstrainedProgramSearch/README.md

 # Type Constrained Program Search
 Type Constrained Program Search: Program search for type correct programs.

 This repository contains an implementation of what I call Type Constrained Program Search.
-It searches for all programs from small to big that are both typ correct (resulting in a much smaller search space) and satisfy all program goals.
+It searches for all programs from small to big that are both type correct (resulting in a much smaller search space) and satisfy all program goals.

 Examples